tjburki/sales-tax/README.md

 # Example Order Form With Sales Tax Calculation

 ## Background
 This was originally given to me as a coding test that focused on calculating sales tax of different items.
-The UI was optional but I decided to approach from an e-commerce perspective.
+The UI was optional.
+I decided to approach from an e-commerce perspective.
 I focused on trying to convey maximal information with minimal disruption to the user experience.
+The 'baskets' at the top of the page were pre-arranged sets of items used to test the validity of my solution.

 ## Live Example
 https://goofy-mayer-d56149.netlify.app/